 “What is hosting” has got to be one of the most frequent questions I get asked, especially when dealing with new domain name owners.
 In a time when a lot of businesses host their websites and email at different locations, it gets even more confusing.
 It’s a difficult concept to think that your domain name, email, and website can live in entirely different places or entirely different continents.

 What are the different levels involved in a domain?

-3. Email Host: With the emergence of cloud-based email (Software as a Service), more and more people are hosting their email somewhere other than their website host.
-Similar to having a postal box, when people make a request to send you mail, the registrar (operator) points them in the right place to deliver the mail.
+- Email Host: With the emergence of cloud-based email (Software as a Service), more and more people are hosting their email somewhere other than their website host.
+Similar to having a postal box, when people make a request to send you mail, the registrar (operator) points them to the right place to deliver the mail.
 Your Email Host then stores it until you pick it up.